-Learn how to use the Excel HLOOKUP function with syntax and examples.
+This Excel tutorial explains how to use the Excel HLOOKUP function with syntax and examples.
 How to handle errors such as #N/A and retrieve the correct results is also discussed.

-The Microsoft Excel HLOOKUP function performs a horizontal lookup by searching for a value in the top row of table_array and returning the value in the same column based on the index_number.
+The Microsoft Excel HLOOKUP function performs a horizontal lookup by searching for a value in the top row of the table and returning the value in the same column based on the index_number.

-The syntax for the Microsoft Excel HLOOKUP function is:
+The syntax for the HLOOKUP function in Microsoft Excel is:

 The HLOOKUP function can be used in the following versions of Microsoft Excel:

 The HLOOKUP function can be used in Microsoft Excel as the following type of function: